labomics/midas/README.md

 # midas
-A deep generative model for single-cell mosaic integration and knowledge transfer
+A deep generative model for single-cell mosaic integration and knowledge transfer.